Increvateur/prime_solo_project/README.md

 <h2>Future Development</h2>

-There are a number of items I am looking forward to adding in the future.
+There are a number of items I am looking forward to adding in the future:

 <ul>
   <li>Login / Logout Capabilities</li>